Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 This guide assumes the persistent under storage is a local HDFS deployment.
 E.g., a line of
 `alluxio.underfs.address= hdfs://localhost:9000/alluxio/` is included in `${ALLUXIO_HOME}/conf/alluxio-site.properties`.
-Note that, Alluxio supports many other under storage systems in addition to HDFS.
+Note that Alluxio supports many other under storage systems in addition to HDFS.
 To access data from any number of those systems is orthogonal to the focus of this guide but covered by
 [Unified and Transparent Namespace](Unified-and-Transparent-Namespace.html).